What is the Difference Between QTS & QTLS?

 What are the Routes to QTS?

-How do I get QTS?
+How Can I Apply for QTS?

 What is QTLS?

 QTLS stands for Qualified Teacher Learning and Skill status.
-QTLS is a teaching license issued to teachers who complete the teaching qualifications approved to teach or train in the Further Education (FE) or Higher Education (HE) institutions.
+QTLS is a teaching licence issued to teachers who complete the teaching qualifications approved to teach or train in the Further Education (FE) or Higher Education (HE) institutions.

 What is the Route to QTLS